kxz/omnipresence/docs/settings.rst

 The directives for :ref:`plugins <settings-plugin>`, :ref:`variables
 <settings-variable>`, and :ref:`ignore rules <settings-ignore>` cascade
-down into individual connections and channels unless explicitly overridden.
+down into individual channels unless explicitly overridden.
 For example, given the configuration file::

     set foo: 12345
-    connection initech:
       channel redstapler:
           set foo: 67890

-the variable ``foo`` is assumed to have the value ``12345`` everywhere except for the #redstapler channel on initech, where it is ``67890``.
+the variable ``foo`` is assumed to have the value ``12345`` everywhere except for the #redstapler channel, where it is ``67890``.

 The particular order of directives at the same nesting level does not matter; in other words, there is no concept of "earlier" or "later" in